Getting Started

 As an end-user, you’ll receive a prompt notification from the Desk365 Teams Support bot, informing you that a ticket has been created.

-adding attachment to a particular ticket
+Adding attachment when replying to a ticket

 Notifications: